Top Five Reasons For Becoming A Nurse

 5. Technology is providing a new dimension in nursing.

-With technology advancement comes the ability to better inform patients and the community about medical policies and patient care (Nursing World, 2015, December 2).
+With technology advancement comes the ability to better inform patients and the community about medical policies and patient care (Nursing World).
 If you enjoy data analysis, informatics has created a whole new realm of opportunity for you in the nursing field, allowing you to measure, diagnose, and convert data into easy-to-comprehend information that you can apply to future patient treatment and care.
 You will work with various Health IT alliances, such as American Medical Informatics Association and Alliance for Nursing Informatics.